Fuzzball Documentation

 A Directory of Files

 It is a very common pattern to have a collection of files and to need to do something to all of them.
-Consider this collection of files in the directory some-files.
+Consider this collection of files in a directory.

 file10.txt file2.txt file3.txt file4.txt file5.txt file6.txt